Infraparticle: Noether's theorem for gauge transformations

 is a c-number and a conserved quantity.
 Using the result that states with different charges exist in different superselection sectors, the conclusion that states with the same electric charge but different values for the directional charges lie in different superselection sectors.

-Even though this result is expressed in terms of a particular spherical coordinates with a given origin, translations changing the origin do not affect spatial infinity.
+Even though this result is expressed in terms of particular spherical coordinates with a given origin, translations changing the origin do not affect spatial infinity.

 Implication for particle behavior

 The directional charges are different for an electron that has always been at rest and an electron that has always been moving at a certain nonzero velocity (because of the Lorentz transformations).
 The conclusion is that both electrons lie in different superselection sectors no matter how tiny the velocity is.
 At first sight, this might appear to be in contradiction with Wigner's classification, which implies that the whole one-particle Hilbert space lies in a single superselection sector, but it is not because m is really the greatest lower bound of a continuous mass spectrum and eigenstates of m only exist in a rigged Hilbert space.
 The electron, and other particles like it is called an infraparticle.

 The existence of the directional charges is related to soft photons.
 The directional charge at $t=-\infty$ and $t=\infty$ are the same if we take the limit as r goes to infinity first and only then take the limit as t approaches infinity.
 If we interchange the limits, the directional charges change.
-This is related to the expanding electromagnetic waves spreading outwards at the speed of light (the soft photons).
+This is related to the expanding electromagnetic waves spreading outward at the speed of light (the soft photons).

 More generally, there might exist a similar situation in other quantum field theories besides QED.
 The name "infraparticle" still applies in those cases.